210215-USF-NET/WestonDavidson-code/daily-notes/2-16-2021/storeNotes.md

 -   This week - logic and UI
 -   Next week - database (probably since it's SQL week)
 -   Week after that - Presentation prep!

+# log to a JSON file, and every time you run program at a certain date, sorta show that in that folder maybe - new requirements for the project

+# presentation tips:
+- introduce yourself for presentation!
+- make sure in groups, you communicate setup beforehand